 Bamberg Cathedral (Bamberger Dom)

-There are seven hills that make up Bamberg each crowned with a beautiful church.
 The Bamberg Cathedral is perched upon Cathedral Hill (how fitting, right?!)
 Unfortunately, this cathedral has had terrible luck!
 Since its construction in 1004, the church has been burned to the ground twice and subsequently rebuilt twice, each time incorporating different building techniques.
 While taking a look around inside, keep a look out for the Bamberger Reiter – a rider dating from 1230 that many scholars are still puzzled over the identity of.

 Next to the cathedral is the old residence of the former bishops built in the 15th and 16th centuries.
 It is beautifully decorated with flowers adding to the appeal of the building.
 Today, it is quite often used as an outdoor theater performance court yard.

 New Residence & Rose Garden (Neue Residenz & Rosegarten)

 Just caddy-corner to the Bamberg Cathedral is the L-shaped Neues Residence which has richly decorated apartments (not that I would know…).

 However, by walking through the arches of the Residence you will find the Rose Garden.
 And by roses, I mean thousands of roses in every shape, size and color in 70 beds.

 Not only will you find a rose garden here, but a small cafe and a great view over the historic city center, as well as a glimpse of the Michaelsberg Abbey, you guessed it, perched upon the Michaelsberg hill.

 From the Rose Garden, you’ll also find a wonderful view over the historic city center with endless red tiled roofs as far as the eye can see.